 These new funds will be used to support Car Next Door in its next round of growth with over 3,000 cars already shared through the platform.

-Car Next Door was our first startup that we partnered with who were initially funded by the Sharks from Channel 10s Shark Tank.
+Car Next Door was the first startup that we partnered with who were initially funded by the Sharks from Channel 10s Shark Tank.
 Since then we’ve also partnered with SOFI Spritz and Rhinohide.
-Plus in a unique turn of the tables, Equitise users were able to invest in Shark Tank Judge Andrew Banks’ new startup, Plastiq.it, which recently smashed its maximum target of $400,000!
+Plus in a unique turn of the tables, Equitise users were able to invest in Shark Tank Judge Andrew Banks’ new startup, Plastiq.it, which recently smashed its maximum target of $400k!

 The duo from Maker&Son is disrupting the homewares industry by hand-making the comfiest chairs in the world with all-natural materials sourced locally.
 We raised for Maker&Son back in 2018 with a successful wholesale round of $260,000.
 The UK-based company had only been founded in February that year, but investors were rewarded for their faith with the company completing a 76% upround alongside the very impressive recent metrics below.
 At the time of the raise the accessible luxury furniture business was experiencing exciting growth that has continued ever since.

-A good proportion of funds raised were put towards marketing, and this, alongside the excellent team behind Maker&Son, have resulted in some pretty crazy achievements.
-After their second financial year the company has experienced 300% revenue growth with sales up at $6.2 million.
+A good proportion of funds raised were put towards marketing, and this, alongside the excellent team behind Maker&Son, has resulted in some pretty crazy achievements.
+After their second financial year, the company has experienced 300% revenue growth with sales up at $6.2 million.
 That’s now even higher at $1.2 million in net sales per month.

 The incredible digital marketing strategy of the company has paid off well, with a return on ad spend of 12x, meaning for every $1,000 spent on marketing results in over $12,000 in sales.
 Its Instagram following has been growing at a rapid 9,000 users per month now with over 77,000 in total.